Blast-related ocular trauma: Open Globe Injuries

-The presence of an open globe injuries may be determined by clinical examination and CT.
+The presence of an open globe injury may be determined by clinical examination and CT.
 However, full globe exploration with 360-degree removal of the conjunctiva (periotomy), separation of the rectus muscles, and subsequent examination of the sclera remains the most effective way to determine whether or not the globe has been injured.
 During exploratory surgery, foreign debris may be removed with microsurgical tools by inspection under the operating room microscope.
 Globe lacerations are typically repaired as far posteriorly as possible to prevent any further deficits in visual acuity.
 Lacerations posterior to the exposed area are not sutured; attempts to seal these injuries often results in the extrusion of intraocular components.
 Healing of these injuries occurs naturally by scarring of dorsal orbital fat to the sclera.
 If a clinically significant increase in intraocular pressure is detected with orbital compartment syndrome, the ophthalmologist may perform an emergency canthotomy on the lateral canthus.
 Canalicular injuries, as well as lid lacerations, are also commonly repaired in the military hospital setting.
 Suturing the laceration after the removal of foreign bodies depends on the location of global fissure: 10-0 nylon with cyanoacrylate glue is commonly used on the cornea, and processed human pericardium may be employed if it is surgically available.
 Globe closure of the limbus and sclera requires 9-0 and 8-0 nylon, respectively.

 If damage to the globe is irreparable, the ophthalmologist may conduct a primary enucleation, evisceration, or exenteration in the combat hospital.
 14% of globe injuries sustained during Operation Iraqi Freedom have required enucleation.
 Implantation of an oculoplastic silicone sphere or similar device commonly follows these procedures.